oxdc/obsidian-vertical-tabs-docs/content/User Guide/quick start.md

 ### Feature: Advanced tab navigation

 Tab navigation controls the location of newly-opened tabs.
 By default, when you open a new note, Obsidian will replace your current note, similar to a web browser.
-If this is not what you want, you can [[advanced tab navigation|choose]] or [[custom strategy|design your own tab navigation strategy]] in the settings.
+If this is not what you want, you can [[advanced tab navigation|choose]] or [[custom strategy|design your own tab navigation strategy]] in the [[settings]].
 ![[advanced_tab_navigation.png|600]]
 Here’s a few rules for helping you choose the right one: